Ironman Hawaii - Triathlon's Crown Jewel

 Laugh if you might, but we've come to believe that the island exudes something magical.
 Maybe it's all the geothermal activity, maybe the sea spray from the ocean contains some special chemical makeup, but whatever the cause, there's a unique type of energy on the Big Island.

-If we can bring just a tiny bit of that energy and spirit of Hawaii back with us, we'll be better for it.
+If we can bring just a tiny bit of that energy and spirit of Hawaii back with us every time we visit, we'll be better for it.
 As a bit of an aside, we've learned that bringing back the spirit of Hawaii is ok, but bringing back rocks is most definitely Not!
 Word to the wise, do not even think about packing up a few of the white rocks.
 If you ever want to know the full story, we can connect you with one of our Ambassadors who has first hand experience.

-Second, we’re grateful that there will be an equal number of slots for Professional women as men this year!
+Second, we’re grateful that there was an equal number of slots for Professional women as men in 2022!
 Not long after we founded Coeur, a group of courageous women fought to get the number of professional female slots increased to be equal to the male slots.
 We were proud to help and support these women and have always had a sense of "unfinished business" on the topic.

-The push for 50 Women to Kona was made in 2015 and we have to think that there's a direct line between the work done then and the fact that the women have their own race this year.
+The push for 50 Women to Kona was made in 2015 and we have to think that there's a direct line between the work done then and the fact that the women had their own race in 2022 and it will be even better in 2023 as we'll have the island to ourselves!

 Whenever we have the chance, we like to talk about the economic power of women around the world and particularly in the U.S. Did you know that women control or influence 85% of all the spending in the U.S.?
 Amazing and impressive!

-Now that the women have their own race in Kona, we'd like to encourage everyone to make it a success.
-Let's just blow the viewership numbers through the roof on Thursday!
-Please, please log in to watch our sister's swim, bike and run and comment on the race on social media!
+Now that the women have their own race in Kona, we'd like to encourage everyone to continue to support these ladies.
 It will prove the points made by Sarah Gross and the other 50 Women to Kona founders and set the stage for even more women's endurance events.

-Finally, we’re grateful that we’ll be able to watch and cheer for everyone racing.
-Completing an Ironman anywhere is a huge accomplishment and if you’ve made it to Kona, then you’ve really done something special!
+Finally, we’re grateful that we were able to watch and cheer for everyone racing.
+Completing an Ironman anywhere is a huge accomplishment and if you made it to Kona, then you’ve really done something special!

-We’re so fortunate to have 20 Coeur and TCB members racing this year and we’re incredibly proud of every.single.one of them!
-Each has their own story and we've been highlighting them on our Instagram page.
+We were so fortunate to have 20 Coeur and TCB members racing on the Big Island in 2022 and we’re incredibly proud of every.single.one of them!
+Each had their own story and we highlighted them on our Instagram page.
 Check it out if you get a moment.

 Kim Bramblett from Atlanta will be racing again and we're going to try and replicate this photo from her last trip to the Big Island

-And we'll be hosting our brunch on the morning of Friday, October 7th from 10:00 a.m. until noon at the Papa Kona Restaurant (formerly Daylight Mind) and Bar.
+And in 2023, we'll be hosting our brunch again after the race at the Papa Kona Restaurant (formerly Daylight Mind) and Bar.
 The event is open to all of the Coeur family which is loosely defined as all of our customers and friends.

 Come upstairs on Friday and say hello

-Finally, we have to say congratulations again to the Coeur TCB and Ambassadors who will be racing.
-You're going to have an amazing day and we can't wait to share it with you!
+Finally, we have to say congratulations again to the Coeur, TCB and Ambassadors who raced.
+You all were amazing and we're so proud of you all.

 - Lynn Barlik